 - Feed the Kraken: The captain sacrifices a player to the Kraken, which can lead to an immediate victory for the Cult Leader if they themselves were chosen.

-What Sets Feed the Kraken Apart?
-The Thrill of Multi-Faction Dynamics!
+What Sets Feed the Kraken Apart

 What makes Feed the Kraken stand out in the crowded genre of social deduction games?
 The thrilling multi-faction dynamics bring an extra layer of excitement and unpredictability to every game session.